ton-community/ton-docs/docs/v3/concepts/dive-into-ton/go-from-ethereum/solidity-vs-func.md

 This example presented how smart contracts can communicate with each other.

-Read more in [Internal Messages](/v3/documentation/smart-contracts/overview/) page.
+Read more on the [Internal messages](/v3/documentation/smart-contracts/overview/) page.

 ## See also